excid3/rails/guides/source/getting_started.md

 ### Showing Individual Products

-We can add the `show` action like this:
+Open the Products controller and add the `show` action like this:

 ```ruby
 class ProductsController < ApplicationController